esmerek/terrific-zebra-dadb5/content/pages/competences.md

       paths lead to valuable results.

-      > Talent wins games, but teamwork and intelligence win championships
+      > Talent wins games, but teamwork and intelligence win championships.

-      >

-      >

       Learn with us how to connect the dots.